awsdocs/aws-secrets-manager-docs/doc_source/create_database_secret.md

 ## AWS CLI<a name="create_database_secret_cli"></a>

 To create a secret by using the AWS CLI, first create a JSON file that contains your secret\.
 For Secrets Manager to be able to rotate the secret, you must make sure the JSON matches the [JSON structure of a database secret](reference_secret_json_structure.md)\.
-For more information, see [Automatically rotate an Amazon RDS, Amazon DocumentDB, or Amazon Redshift secret](rotate-secrets_turn-on-for-db.md)\.
+For more information, see [Set up automatic rotation for Amazon RDS, Amazon Redshift, or Amazon DocumentDB secrets using the console](rotate-secrets_turn-on-for-db.md)\.

 Then use the [https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html) operation to store the secret in Secrets Manager\.